Alan Wake: Downloadable content

 During 2010, two "special feature" episodes of Alan Wake were developed and released as downloadable content (DLC) on the Xbox Live service, which serve to bridge the gap between the game's ending, and a possible sequel.

 The first of the two, titled "The Signal", was released on 27 July 2010.
 David Houghton of GamesRadar+ said it was one of the best segments of the game, but worried that it made the main game feel comparatively less impressive.

 The second episode, "The Writer", was released on 12 October 2010.
 Erik Brudvig of IGN called it a must-buy for anyone that already purchased "The Signal", and said it satisfyingly closed out the game's story.
 He did feel that both DLCs were pricey for the amount of content they provided.

 Books

 The limited collector's edition of the game includes a 144-page book called The Alan Wake Files, which expands on the storyline of the game.
 A novelisation of Alan Wake was written by Rick Burroughs.
 An art/making of book, entitled Alan Wake: Illuminated is also available.

+Delisting and Relisting

+In 2017, Alan Wake was pulled from digital storefronts as the rights to the game's licensed music was expiring.
+This included David Bowie's A Space Oddity among other tracks, originally used to close out each episode.
+The delisting was marked by a "Sunset Sale" with the game 90% discounted on May 13, ahead of the removal on May 15.
+The game was ultimately restored the following year with the licensed music patched out.
+Some original music was composed to replace the licensed tracks for the update.